Anchor of 7 NEWS at 5, 6, and 10pm

 Stevens spends a good deal of time working with future broadcast journalists.
 In 2009, he joined the adjunct faculty at Barry University where he teaches a news writing course in the Department of Communication.
 In addition, he began teaching at the University of Miami’s School of Communication in 2014.

 He has received several honors for his work.
-Craig won three Suncoast Regional Emmy Awards in 2017 — part of the team recognized for coverage of Fidel Castro’s death and a deadly shooting at the Fort Lauderdale/Hollywood International Airport.
+In 2018, Craig was part of the team awarded a Suncoast Regional Emmy for coverage of Hurricane Irma.
+In 2017, he won *three* Emmy statues — part of the team recognized for coverage of Fidel Castro’s death and a deadly shooting at the Fort Lauderdale/Hollywood International Airport.
 He was also recognized for “spot news” coverage of a potentially dangerous chase on a South Florida highway.
 In 2016 he was awarded an Emmy for his role in the team coverage of a tornado in Broward County.
 The Suncoast Chapter of the National Academy of Television Arts & Sciences in 2014 awarded Craig the prestigious “Silver Circle” award, for his years of devoted service to the television industry in the Sunshine State.
 In 2009, he was among those named by the University of Miami as a “Communicator of the Year.”
 In September 2005, “Florida Monthly” magazine named Craig “Best Local TV News Anchor”.
 The Broward/Palm Beach “New Times” awarded Stevens with the same distinction in 2003.
 The city of Miami Beach awarded him a key to the city in 2006, recognizing his charitable efforts.

 In 2016, Stevens launched WSVN’s effort to improve relations between law enforcement agencies and the communities they serve.
 He hosted the “Hope and Healing” town hall meeting featuring members of Congress, state and local leaders, and members of the law enforcement community.
 The “Hope and Healing” segment now appears regularly on 7News broadcasts.